syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 ---
 layout: post
 title: User Handle in Blazor Diagram Component | Syncfusion
-description: Learn here all about user handles in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to create the user handles in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# User Handles
+# User Handles in Blazor Diagram Component

 User handles are customizable handles that can be used to perform custom actions and default clipboard actions.